nh43de/Blazor-Typeahead/README.md

 - `StopPropagation` (Optional - Default: `false`) - Control the StopPropagation behavior of the input of this component.
 See https://docs.microsoft.com/en-us/aspnet/core/blazor/components?view=aspnetcore-3.1#stop-event-propagation
 - `PreventDefault` (Optional - Default: `false`) - Control the PreventDefault behavior of the input of this component.
 See https://docs.microsoft.com/en-us/aspnet/core/blazor/components?view=aspnetcore-3.1#prevent-default-actions

-The control also requires a `SearchMethod` to be provided with the following signature `Task<IEnumerable<TItem>>(string searchText)`.
+The control requires a `SearchMethod` to be provided with the following signature `Task<IEnumerable<TItem>>(string searchText)`.
+For better performance and to handle search cancellation, you can use `SearchMethodWithCancellation` with the signature `Task<IEnumerable<TItem>>(string searchText, CancellationToken cancellationToken)`.
 The control will invoke this method passing the text the user has typed into the control.
+When using `SearchMethodWithCancellation`, previous search operations will be automatically cancelled when new searches are initiated.
 You can then query your data source and return the result as an `IEnumerable` for the control to render.

 If you wish to bind the result of the selection in the control to a different type than the type used in the search this is also possible.
 For example, if you passed in a list of `Person` but when a `Person` was selected you wanted the control to bind to an `int` value which might be the `Id` of the selected `Person`, you can achieve this by providing